Regular black holes, universes without singularities, and phantom-scalar field transitions: Scalar field - phantom transitions in a Bianchi I universe

 We also note that the presence of the scalar field imposes the restriction on the value of anisotropy:

 This effect was observed for the Bianchi I universe filled with a massless scalar field years ago \cite{Bel-Khal}.
-Just as in the case of the flat Friedmann model, the potential providing the ``(de)-phantomization'' of the scalar field will have a cusp.
+Just as in the case of the flat Friedmann model, the potential providing the ``(de)-phantomization'' of the scalar field has a cusp.